 - for Transparent Single-Connection Mode, locally set a back-off timer and prevent the UE from accessing the SSID.
 For any further request for the same UE and the same SSID, as long as the back-off timer is running, the TWAN prevents the UE from accessing the SSID.

-NOTE 1: Some UE(s) may black-list an AP when they fail to authenticate on this AP.
+NOTE 1: Some UE(s) may block-list an AP when they fail to authenticate on this AP.
 The following mechanisms can help lowering the risk of having to reject an attempt to access TWAN in Transparent Single-Connection Mode:

 - The TWAN reselects another PDN GW to retry PDN connection establishment, if more than one PDN GW supports the target APN,